Licensing / Motor Tax

 Trade Licence Conditions

-Trade licences expire on 31st December immediately following issue.
+Trade licences expire on 31st December, immediately following the issue.
 They enjoy exemption from road fund licences and display.

 Records must be kept in relation to trade licences.
 It is an offence to contravene regulations made in relation to trade licences.
-There are conditions and limitations on use of trade licence.
+There are conditions and limitations on the use of trade licences.

 There are requirements for the display of the trade licence plate.
 The use other than by the trade licence holder or its employees in the course of their business and persons testing a vehicle in the context of a test drive is prohibited.